Increasing & Decreasing Functions (College Board AP® Calculus BC): Revision Note

 Worked Example

-Find the interval(s) on which the graph of f open parentheses x close parentheses equals 1 fourth x to the power of 4 plus 1 third x cubed minus 3 x squared plus 4 is decreasing.
+Let space f be the function given by space f open parentheses x close parentheses equals 1 fourth x to the power of 4 plus 1 third x cubed minus 3 x squared plus 4.
+On which of the following intervals is the function space f decreasing?

 Answer:

-The function is decreasing where f apostrophe open parentheses x close parentheses less or equal than 0
+The function is decreasing where f apostrophe open parentheses x close parentheses less than 0

 Find f apostrophe open parentheses x close parentheses